 The plumber’s apprenticeship is the most laborious segment of your path toward professional licensing.
 Plumbing apprenticeships are the rare type of skills-for-labor agreements that pay.
 Apprentice plumbers receive experiential training on actual job sites, where they're given technical instruction, essential tools of the trade, business practices like invoicing and contracting, and topics such as OSHA safety and blueprint reading.

-Licensing requirements for plumbers differ from place to place, so before you even consider a plumbing apprenticeship, make sure you’re following the guidelines of your area.
+Apprenticeships typically last 4-5 years and can be governed by either a local plumber’s union, a trade school, or a private company.
+Licensing requirements for plumbers differ from place to place, so before you even consider a plumbing apprenticeship, make sure you’re following the plumbing license guidelines in Virginia or your specific state.
 Once you have your proof of plumbing apprenticeship, gather all the other materials you’ll need to qualify for an official plumber’s license exam, such as school transcripts, proof of insurance, and professional character witnesses.

 When Do I Need a Permit for Plumbing Work?